 Time for more mortgage Q&A: “Are mortgage calculators accurate?”

-If it simply shows you principal and interest, you’re missing a pretty decent chunk of the payment, assuming your mortgage has impounds (which many do), or if you live in a condo or put less than 20% down and didn’t opt for LPMI.
+If it simply shows you principal and interest, you’re missing a pretty decent chunk of the payment, assuming your mortgage has impounds (which many do).

 I conducted a little research on Google by looking up the first few mortgage calculators that came up in their search.

-The first result, which was from MortgageCalculator.org, asked for a home value, a loan amount, an interest rate, loan term, and start date.
+The first result, which was from a generic mortgage calculator website, asked for a home value, a loan amount, an interest rate, loan term, and start date.
 It also assumed a 1.25% property tax rate and 0.5% for PMI.

-My issue with this calculator is that it assumes the user knows a thing or two about mortgages, which I know isn’t the reality.
+My issue with this calculator is that it assumes the user knows a thing or two about mortgages, which just isn’t the reality.